Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         are computed up-front, and used to determine which is best.
 This function returns the database as a df of the top n components.

-        Second, case.compute_loss_equations().
-All this does is turn each object from the dataframe into a list easily used for the matrix reduction of optimal combinations.
+        3) case.compute_loss_equations(): All this does is turn each object from the dataframe into a list easily used for the matrix reduction of optimal combinations.
 Because we cannot compute all power loss equations for all components prior to knowing the combinations, we are only setting up the lists here for some components, but for inductors there is a call to compute_Rac() and compute_IGSE().
 After doing that, the database is filtered, and compute_loss_equations_final() is what turns the list into a list for use in the matrix calculations.

-        Third, after filtering the components, is case.optimize_combinations().
-This creates meshgrids of all of the component databases, and 1. sums the costs and areas and check that they meet constraints, 2. checks that the output capacitance meets the requirement, 3. computes total power loss with component_combo.compute_total_power(),
+        4) after filtering the components, is case.optimize_combinations().
+This creates meshgrids of all of the component databases, and
+		1. sums the costs and areas and check that they meet constraints,
+  		2. checks that the output
+        capacitance meets the requirement,
+		3. computes total power loss with component_combo.compute_total_power(),
         	4. sorts the power losses from lowest to highest, and prints all the manufacturer part numbers in order.
 Note that specific components can be listed by mfr part no. in lists 'unavailable_fets, unavailable_inds, etc.', so that if a specific component is not available (usually inductors), it can be skipped over.